Like the integral of xn

 That's not obvious by inspection (to me, at least) so let's expand the

-any fancy tools we haven't developed yet (like Taylor series).
-We
+tools we haven't developed yet (like Taylor series).
+We can just

-can just divide it out, using polynomial long division, and stop when
+divide it out, using polynomial long division, and stop when the remainder

 (Note that we have again used the dotted equal sign to mean "equal to first